AmaduKamara/todo-list/README.md

 I achieve that by using JavaScript objects and arrays.
 I also dynamically modify the DOM and add basic events.

+## Using it Locally

+- Clone the project from GitHub <a href="https://github.com/AmaduKamara/todo-list.git">here<a/>
+- Run the following commands as listed in your terminal:
+- `npm install`
+- `npm run build`
+- `npm start`

 ## Author:

 - Github: @<https://github.com/AmaduKamara>